centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- Fixed support for metric labels using whitespaces and the '=' character.
+- Fixed links not coloring according to status and output not functional when metric name contains special character

 #### Security fixes